kdichter/Spring_Boot_App_Backend/README.md

    ```
 ## Acknowledgements

-- The contact aspect of this project was inspired by [GetArrays](https://github.com/getarrays/contactapi)
+- The contact management functionality was inspired by the project from [GetArrays](https://github.com/getarrays/contactapi).
-- The JWT authentication of this project was created by following a tutorial from [Ali-Bouali](https://github.com/ali-bouali/spring-boot-3-jwt-security)
+- The JWT authentication implementation was developed by following a tutorial by [Ali-Bouali](https://github.com/ali-bouali/spring-boot-3-jwt-security).